 Acquiring settled status will allow Swiss citizens to continue to live, study and work in the UK, to have access to public funds and services and to go on to apply for British citizenship if they wish to do so.
 To be eligible for settled status under the Swiss-UK citizens’ rights agreement, you have to:

 Continuous residence means that for five years in a row you have been in the UK for at least six months in any 12-month period, except for:

 If you do not have five years’ continuous residence when you apply you will generally get ‘pre-settled status’ instead.
 This means you can stay in the UK for a further five years from the date you get pre-settled status.
 Once you have five years’ continuous residence you can apply for settled status.

 If you would like to find out the latest information on citizens’ rights and settled status, you can sign up to UK Home Office email updates here.

-To obtain settled status or pre-settled status, applicants will need to fill in an application form online using a computer, tablet or smartphone.
-The UK Home Office will provide support over the phone or in person if you need help during the online application process.
+To obtain settled status or pre-settled status, applicants need to fill in an application form online using a computer, tablet or smartphone.
+The UK Home Office provides support over the phone or in person if you need help during the online application process (see Question 13).

-The digital application process will take applicants through three stages: proving their identity, evidencing their residence in the UK, and checking they have no serious criminal convictions.
-The application system will draw on existing UK government data to minimise the burden on applicants to provide evidence of their residence.
+The digital application process takes applicants through three stages: proving their identity, evidencing their residence in the UK, and checking they have no serious criminal convictions.
+The application system draws on existing UK government data to minimise the burden on applicants to provide evidence of their residence (see Question 12).

-There will be no physical document evidencing the status.
+There will be no physical document evidencing your status.
 Instead, successful applicants will get proof of their status through an online service.